stefanoborini/stefanoborini.github.io/_posts/2019-08-11-building-my-own-keyboard-part-2.md

 ---
 category: hardware
-title: Building my own keyboard - Part 2 (in progress)
+title: Building my own keyboard - Part 2
 ---

 # Overall design

 The two halves have 53 keys the left hand side and 52 the right hand side.
 It is clear that, to drive so many switches, I will need a matrix, as there's no chance I can have that many IO pins.
-This is a typical and well-established trick.
+This is a [typical and well-established trick](https://www.baldengineer.com/arduino-keyboard-matrix-tutorial.html).
 Standard matrices for keyboards are 8x16 and 8x20 for a full size keyboard.
 In my case, I have two halves, so a 8x8 matrix on each side will give me 64 keys.
 Plenty for my needs.